 GeneCards Summary for RASSF1 Gene

-RASSF1 (Ras Association (RalGDS/AF-6) Domain Family Member 1) is a Protein Coding gene.
-Diseases associated with RASSF1 include monophasic synovial sarcoma and supratentorial primitive neuroectodermal tumor.
-Among its related pathways are Ras signaling pathway and Pathways in cancer.
+RASSF1 (Ras Association Domain Family Member 1) is a Protein Coding gene.
+Diseases associated with RASSF1 include monophasic synovial sarcoma and lung cancer.
+Among its related pathways are MicroRNAs in cancer and Ras signaling pathway.
 GO annotations related to this gene include identical protein binding and protein N-terminus binding.
-An important paralog of this gene is RASSF3.
+An important paralog of this gene is RASSF5.

 UniProtKB/Swiss-Prot for RASSF1 Gene

 Potential tumor suppressor.
 Required for death receptor-dependent apoptosis.
 Mediates activation of STK3/MST2 and STK4/MST1 during Fas-induced apoptosis by preventing their dephosphorylation.
 When associated with MOAP1, promotes BAX conformational change and translocation to mitochondrial membranes in response to TNF and TNFSF10 stimulation.
 Isoform A interacts with CDC20, an activator of the anaphase-promoting complex, APC, resulting in the inhibition of APC activity and mitotic progression.
 Inhibits proliferation by negatively regulating cell cycle progression at the level of G1/S-phase transition by regulating accumulation of cyclin D1 protein.
 Isoform C has been shown not to perform these roles, no function has been identified for this isoform.
 Isoform A disrupts interactions among MDM2, DAXX and USP7, thus contributing to the efficient activation of TP53 by promoting MDM2 self-ubiquitination in cell-cycle checkpoint control in response to DNA damage.